MicrosoftDocs/bing-docs/bing-docs/bing-news-search/how-to/trending-news.md

 https://api.bing.microsoft.com/v7.0/news/trendingtopics
 ```

-Here's a cURL example that shows you how to call the endpoint using your subscription key.
+Here's a cURL example that shows you how to call the endpoint using your subscription key:

 ```curl
 curl -H "Ocp-Apim-Subscription-Key: <yourkeygoeshere>" https://api.bing.microsoft.com/v7.0/news/trendingtopics